-Every DMM of a Strategic Business Unit shall ensure that any incident of loss, theft, destruction, or material impairment of any fixed asset controlled or used by the Strategic Business Unit in question is promptly reported in writing to the Insurance Section as well as the Asset Management Unit by using the asset disposal form to the internal auditor, and, in cases of suspected theft or malicious damage, also to the South African Police Services.
+Every GM of a Strategic Business Unit shall ensure that any incident of loss, theft, destruction, or material impairment of any fixed asset controlled or used by the Strategic Business Unit in question is promptly reported in writing to the Insurance Section as well as the Asset Management Unit by using the asset disposal form.
+Such incidents must also be reported to the Internal Audit Unit and, in cases of suspected theft or malicious damage, also to the South African Police Services..
 Once the fixed assets are disposed, the Chief Financial Officer shall remove the relevant records from the fixed asset register.

-The Council shall delegate to the Municipal Manager the authority to approve the alienation of any fixed asset with a carrying value less than R50 000.00 (Fifty Thousand Rand).
+The Council shall delegate to the City Manager the authority to approve the alienation of any fixed asset with a carrying value less than R50 000.00 (Fifty Thousand Rand).